Why Lowering Your Price is a Terrible Business Move

 Why Your Business Should Never Consider Lowering Your Price to Compete

-Lowering your price to compete with competitors can be detrimental to a business for several reasons.
-Here are four reasons you should understand:
+Engaging in price wars to compete can be detrimental to your business for several reasons.
+Here are four critical reasons to understand.

 1. Decreased profit margins